Visit Istanbul Like a Local: Istanbul Travel Guide

 istanbul street food

-Where to Eat - Foodie's Guide to Visit Istanbul
+Where to Eat When You Visit Istanbul

 Eating local food is one of the best ways to learn about the culture.
 Istanbul has some of the best food in the country, so you can’t go awry when trying one of the available spots.
 If you’re unsure where to start, try the below options.